Gilbert1391/Trillo/README.md

-This project was built using only CSS as a practice for Flexbox!
+This project was built using only CSS Flexbox!